XVIIarcano/Galileo-Microscope/Mods/Stage/Better Stage/readme.md

 > Look at the plate movement from the side too, a consequence of the anti backlash split of the knobs is that the plate may tend to pull up on one side.
 > The compression applied by the screws prevents this too, and I found that the best result is achieved by keeping the side which pulls up a bit tighter than the other.

 If you are assembling the fine movement version, install now the fine movement knob using the M3x20 and M3 locknut.

+>You may notice that there is a spot where the knobs and rack system runs more or less smooth due to imperfections of the print and alignment.
+The rack will not use one full turn of either of the knobs, so there is no harm in trying different orientations to look for the "alignment of the sweetspots".

 Install the backers and rail in the module body, folowed by the lower plate and knobs, with the same procedure and cares used for the previous stage.